telerik/kendo-intl/docs/date-formatting/index.md

 # Date Formatting

-Date formatting converts a `Date` object to a human-readable string using the locale specific settings.
+Date formatting converts a `Date` object into a human-readable string using the locale specific settings.

 The `formatDate` method supports the usage of predefined and custom formats specified as strings, and standard formats specified as objects.